99ron/fourth-milestone-carpedia/README.md

     As a user I want to see if I have already voted on a vehicle As a user I want to be able to log out of my account

-Important UX Notes

-The way my authentication works is with a global variable that holds the username and stores it in a session.
-If this session expires then the application hits an exception and users are redirected back to the login screen.

-In my app I have exceptions that catch all.
-This isn't best practice and is something I'd like to work on in the future but I do have alternative routes for all the errors that can happen so it's smooth for the user.

 ## Front End Design

 Login/Register Pages - These pages use the same design.
 If the user has an issue with either login or registration then a information message should appear on the screen.